 So, how do you manage your career anxiety and stop it from hurting your career even more?
 Well, good thing you asked.

-Here are five ways you can manage your work anxiety and get your peace of mind back.
+Here are 5 ways to manage your work anxiety and get your peace of mind back.

 1. Power Pose & Powerful Thinking